davidegua/medir_PB/README.md

 cosmo    = fid  # use simulations for a given cosmology (Quijote simulations)

 python measure_from_catalogue.py 256 3 0 0 3 2 1 1 fid

+In case you have any questions, feel free to drop me an email at dgualdi@icc.ub.edu